 Francesco Geminiani was born at Lucca, in Tuscany, in December 1687.
-At an early age he showed considerable talent on the violin after being taught by his father.
+At an early age he showed considerable talent after being taught in-home violin lessons by his father.
 Later he studied the violin under Carlo Ambrogio Lonati in Milan and then in Rome under the celebrated master, Corelli.
 It is also considered possible that he studied composition with Alessandro Scarlatti whilst staying in Naples.

 At the age of 20 he returned to his home town of Lucca where he played the violin in the Town Orchestra for three years.
 He then moved to Naples in 1711 to take up the position as Leader of the Opera Orchestra.
 By this time he had become recognized as a brilliant violin virtuoso; indeed the orchestra appears to have experienced some difficulty in following him due to his improvisational virtuosity, or, as the music historian Dr. Burney put it, "his unexpected accelerations and relaxations of measure".